OmerMasih/Regular-Expression-Tutorial-/Readme.md

 The second component of the regular expression is the domain name.
 The domain name is a string of alphanumeric characters, dots, and hyphens.
 The \d is a shorthand character class that matches any digit character, and the a-z matches any lowercase letter.
 This component is also enclosed within a capturing group.

-The regular expression used to match the domain name is:
+The regular expression used to match the domain name is: ([\da-z\.-]+)

+The `+` quantifier matches one or more characters in the group, and the `.` and `-` are escaped with backslashes to match the literal characters.

+# Top-Level-Domain

+The third component of the regular expression is the top-level domain (TLD).
+The TLD is the last part of the domain name and consists of a string of lowercase letters.
+The `{2,6}` quantifier matches between 2 and 6 characters in the group, which is the standard length for TLDs.

+The regular expression used to match the TLD is:([a-z\.]{2,6})

+The `\.` is used to match the literal dot character, and the {2,6} quantifier matches between 2 and 6 characters.